First Time Home Buyer With Bad Credit Mortgage Guidelines

 A home purchase is a process.

-- The home buying process is not difficult and does not need to be stressful once people are prepared and know what to expect.
+- Does not need to be stressful once people are prepared and know what to expect

 The home buying process should be taken like any other big ticket item purchase such as a a car or RV purchase or boat purchase.